 Buying a car can be stressful at the best of times, but doing so in the midst of a coronavirus pandemic throws up a few extra challenges.
 Nevertheless, it's still entirely possible to get a great deal on a new or used car, so read on for some top tips on how to navigate the changed landscape.

 At the time of writing, car showrooms in England, Scotland, Wales and Northern Ireland are open for business, but it's wise to check for the latest news.
 They were closed to the public between mid-March and May 31, in accordance with government guidelines introduced to slow the spread of COVID-19.
 The re-opening of showrooms is welcome news for dealers, a number of which had already implemented measures to keep the wheels turning, such as virtual appointments, contactless purchasing, test drives at home and home deliveries.

-Meanwhile, other dealer groups have been suspending delivery and collection altogether during the lockdown period, choosing instead to process new orders remotely.
-Handovers of these cars will be taking place from June 1.
+Meanwhile, other dealer groups had suspended delivery and collection altogether during the lockdown period, choosing instead to process new orders remotely.
+Handovers of these cars will now be taking place.

 The Case for Delivery

-While showrooms in England might be open from June 1, many people might still prefer to buy a car online and have it delivered.
+While you can still visit showrooms, many people might still prefer to buy a car online and have it delivered.
 Pentagon Group is one such business that has demonstrated this is perfectly possible.
 “Online sales are by no means new to us, which means our customer journey can more or less stay as it was,” comments Head of Marketing Jonathan Lingham.
 “We have seen a change in customer demand but we’re still advertising cars online and our salespeople are still working, albeit from home.

 “We currently have 3,000 vehicles in stock, with detailed descriptions and video demonstrations online.
 If a customer wants to know more about a particular car, we can put them in touch with the right salesperson.
 We can process the paperwork remotely, sign finance agreements electronically, and then deliver the car directly to the customer.